the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 for tool functions.
 Simple chat completion works, but completion with tools fails.
 Again, it works with OpenAI, which is probably more forgiving and ignoring the incorrect metadata.
 I opened an [issue](https://github.com/aallam/openai-kotlin/issues/301) 🐞.
-Ha! as I'm writing this, I checked the issue again.
+Ha!
+As I'm writing this, I checked the issue again.
 It was fixed just a few hours ago.
 How cool is that?

 There is no new release yet, so I'll have to wait before testing it.